Skip to content

 What the review does for your project

-All research needs to be situated in the work that came before it, and Monash University Library (n.d.) names three jobs the review performs: locating the gaps in existing research and justifying why your study is needed, locating the theorists and theories your work can draw on, and identifying the methodologies your field has used.
+All research needs to be situated in the work that came before it, and Monash University Library (n.d.) names 3 jobs the review performs: locating the gaps in existing research and justifying why your study is needed, locating the theorists and theories your work can draw on, and identifying the methodologies your field has used.
+The idea that a review argues a case rather than inventories sources traces back at least to Hart's (1998) influential guide, which reframed the review as a mapping exercise rather than a summary chore, and the framing still shapes how UK and Australian marking rubrics describe the task.
 Seen from the reader's side, the review establishes what is already known, which approaches have been applied, and where their strengths and weaknesses lie (Eriksson & Kovalainen, 2008, as cited in University of Queensland Library, n.d.).
 For a book-length treatment of the process, Ridley (2025) remains the standard student guide.

 How expectations scale from bachelor's to master's to PhD